syslog-ng/syslog-ng/news/feature-3123.md

 def get_headers(self, body, headers):
 ```

-It should return a tuple that has two elements:
- * a timeout (when the signal is emitted again within `timeout`,  a cached list is returned - this can be used for caching Authorization header tokens that has an expiration time and as the check of the value of the timeout is done at C site, it can improve the performance: Python code runs only when it is required)
- * a string list (the headers that will be appended to the request's header)
+It should return string List.
+The headers that will be appended to the request's header.

-Code, or naming is not final, but it's working.
-Just wanted to open the PR and get some feedback (...and run CI tests).

 Original code was written by Ferenc Sipos.

 <details>